Free Mortgage Assessment. Contact Today!!!

 How to apply?

 The application process begins with verification to check if you’re eligible for the concession.
 Second, you need to gather all the necessary documents; your solicitor will usually help you during this time.
-You will need the First Home Buyer Declaration or concession-specific declaration confirming your intent to live in the property.
+You will need the First Home Buyer assistance declaration or concession-specific declaration confirming your intent to live in the property.
 You need the contract of sale and your identification documents.
 To verify your eligibility, you also need additional evidence to prove that you haven’t owned a home before.

 Many buyers rely on their conveyancer or mortgage broker to help with the application process to avoid mistakes or delays.
 You need to make sure to apply before or at settlement since the concession affects how much duty you pay.
 Always remember to check the latest guidelines from the Queensland Revenue Office as concession rules change.